Shaditya-499/Shaditya-499/README.md

 ###

-<p align="left">My name is Aditya Shaw and I'm a Data Scientist and a Machine learning Engineer, from VIT Chennai.</p>
+<p align="left">My name is Aditya Shaw and I'm a Data Scientist and a Machine learning Engineer from VIT Chennai.
+Always up to making cool stuff with all of you!</p>

 ###